AElfProject/AElf/docs/resources/smart-contract-apis/vote.md

 ### GetVotingItem

-Get information of the voting activity.
+Gets the information related to a voting activity.

 ```Protobuf
 rpc GetVotingItem (GetVotingItemInput) returns (VotingItem) {}